cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 The *consumer* context relates to entities that are a recipient of events, typically a flowlet.
 A consumer flowlet is the recipient of a queue.
 Conversely, *producers* are entities that emits events, such as a stream or a flowlet.
 Flowlets can at the same time be both consumers and producers.
-The difference between the total of the producers and the consumers is the :ref:`pending events <http-restful-api-metrics-pending>`.
+The difference between the total of a producer's events and the consumed events is the :ref:`pending events <http-restful-api-metrics-pending>`.

 These are the available application contexts of CDAP: